 Classification of CAQs is based on the effect the CAQ has on compliance to regulatory requirements for safety, operability, TRU waste characterization, TRU waste site certification, TRU waste containment, and the effective implementation of the QAPD.
-Any CAQs that are determined to be noncompliant with an HWFP condition or requirement require corrective action plans (CAPs) that meet the requirements of Section 1.3.3.5.
+Any CAQ that is determined to be noncompliant with an HWFP condition or requirement shall be treated as an SCAQ.